arun8796/AWS-notes/dynamodb/README.md

 - **Tables**: like tables in a traditional relation database).
 - **Items**: like rows in a traditional relation database.
 - **Attributes**: that can be of a primitive (String, Numbers, Booleans, etc.) or complex type, like lists or other nested objects.

+Data can be exported as a CSV file.

 ```
 {